music-for-westies/blog/_posts/2022-12-4-wcs-genres.md

 permalink: /drafts/wcs-music-genres/
 ---

-In many forms of West Coast Swing competition, you'll dance to multiple different songs.
-Common methods to contrast the difference are fast v.s. slow and contemporary v.s. blues.
+One of the great aspects of West Coast Swing is the variety of song genres that we can dance to.
+This is often reflect in competition, where a 3-song heat might involve one fast pop, one slow contemporary and one blues.

 So what happens when that blues music is... not blues?
 Such as in this example: